emrecosar/compounding-interest/README.md

      Total repayment: £1108.10
  ```

 ## Remarks
-- We do not mind what language you chose for your implementation
-- The monthly and total repayment should use monthly compounding interest
+- The monthly and total repayment should use `monthly compounding interest`
-- We will review your code and run it against some other test cases to see how  it handles them
-- If you have any questions then don't hesitate to contact us